In addition, students complete 342 hours of clinical practicum in the on-site clinic.

 INTRODUCTION TO CLINICAL PRACTICUM

-Clinical Practicum includes 340 hours of direct and in-direct hands-on experience.
+Clinical Practicum includes 342 hours of mainly direct hands-on experience.
 These hours are accumulated within the student intern clinic, community clinics (including special events), and training/orientation.

 After successfully completing the first term of the program, you begin to gain the valuable hands-on experience provided in Clinical Practicum by treating general members of the public both on and off campus.
 Throughout your time in the program, you are given the opportunity to gain the benefits of integrating your clinical skills with your practical and academic studies providing care for different groups, organizations, companies and specialized populations within the community under the mentorship and supervision of a Massage Therapist.